pangqiao/study/Linux/Debug/bcc/00-code/simple/README.md

 memcpy_kprobe_kern.c will be executed when a kprobe instrumented at the entry of kernel memcpy() is hit.
-When this bpf code is executed, it will read 3rd argument of memcpy() ie size of copy and then will print one statement for ”memcpy size" in trace buffer. memcpy_kprobe_user.c loads kernel program and keeps on reading trace buffer to show what kernel ebpf program is writing into it.
+When this bpf code is executed, it will read 3rd argument of memcpy() ie size of copy and then will print one statement for "memcpy size" in trace buffer. memcpy_kprobe_user.c loads kernel program and keeps on reading trace buffer to show what kernel ebpf program is writing into it.